lwerdna/workbench/log.md

+# 2024-05-13

+Project 106: Add example where unicorn UC_HOOK_MEM_FETCH_UNMAPPED can detect unmapped fetches, and survive execution.
+I thought changing PC/RIP from the offending fetch address would be sufficient, but you must also map in memory at the fetch address to prevent an additional UC_ERR_MAP.

 # 2024-05-11

 Project 105: upgrade with dup2() call so payload can come from redirected stdin but spawned shell can still interact with terminal.